Resources - Click to Connect

 CTU provides a variety of quality and affordable distance learning options.
 Online instructors at CTU are certified by the Catholic Distance Learning Network.
-Further, financial assistance - scholarships, loans, matching grants, etc. - are available to online learners as well.
+Furthermore, financial assistance - scholarships, loans, matching grants, etc. - is available to online learners.

 |Request More Information||The CTU Story|

 |Attend an Online Open House||Find us on Facebook!|

 Master of Arts in Pastoral Studies (MAPS) Degree

 Through a combination of online and blended courses you can earn a MAPS professional ministerial degree, with only a 1- to 2-week intensive on campus.
 Blended courses meet online with an on-site requirement for three Saturdays during a semester or a week of Summer Institute.
 In addition, degree seekers will participate in the Emmaus Lay Formation Program online and during the summer residential requirement.